zeroboo/golang-gcloud-docker/README.md

 # golang-gcloud-docker
-Docker image for building golang project on gcloud
+Docker image for building golang project with gcloud sdk